Abolfazl2049/Multy-Connection-WebRTC-Starter/front/README.md

    ```bash
    http://localhost:3000
    ```

-   ##Notes
+ ## Notes
-   1 Make sure you change the "websocket url" to connect to your own system in network 2 For the best connectivity in all devices add custom stun and turn server (personnaly i recommend cloudflare)
+ 1. Make sure you change the "websocket url" to connect to your own system in network
+ 2. For the best connectivity in all devices add custom stun and turn server (personnaly i recommend cloudflare)